Using Webhooks on InEvent

 After creating your Webhook endpoint (or URL), complete the following steps to integrate the Webhook with InEvent:

-1. Log in to your InEvent account and navigate to your Event Level.
+1. Log in to your InEvent account.

 2. Click on the API symbol (</>) at the bottom right corner of your screen.